aristocrats/sikky/README.md

 * `npm run lint` - validates all TypeScript files
 * `npm run test` - runs unit tests in the browser with Chrome
 * `npm run watch` - run all unit tests and watch files for changes

+## Async, await and generators

+Async/await are only supported for TS 2.0 with target set to `ES6` or `ES2015`.